 Commercial drivers with a high BAC could face criminal charges under California Vehicle Code Section 23152(d): Driving a Commercial Vehicle with a Blood Alcohol Content of 0.04 Percent or Higher.
 Find out more about the specific DUI laws for commercial drivers here with the Simmrin Law Group.

 Drivers can be charged under VC 23152(d) if they operate a commercial vehicle with a BAC at or above 0.04%.
 The state of California defines commercial vehicles as:

 Vehicles Requiring a “Class B” License to Operate

-Drivers are required to have a “Class B” license to operate any vehicle that has a Gross Vehicle Weight Rating (GVWR) of at least 26,000 pounds.
-“Class B” licenses are also required to operate vehicles with 3-axles that weight at least 6,000 pounds.
+Drivers must have a “Class B” license to operate any vehicle with a Gross Vehicle Weight Rating (GVWR) of at least 26,000 pounds.
+“Class B” licenses are also required to operate vehicles with 3-axles that weigh at least 6,000 pounds.

 Vehicles Requiring a “Class C” License to Operate (in Some Situations)

 Drivers may operate some commercial vehicles with a “Class C” license if they have a commercial driver endorsement.
 These vehicles can include: